-Though this benchmark is more process oriented, the State believes that the central goal of the peer mentoring program is to provide information about options for receiving community services to as many potentially eligible individuals as possible.
-Based on the current number of Medicaid eligible individuals in nursing facilities, the State anticipates that peer mentors will document contacts with approximately 8,000 nursing facility residents in the first year, and over 10,000 in the second year of the demonstration as the capacity of the peer mentoring program increases.
+Though this benchmark is more process oriented, the State believes that the central goal of the peer outreach program is to provide information about options for receiving community services to as many potentially eligible individuals as possible.
+Based on the current number of Medicaid eligible individuals in nursing facilities, the State anticipates that peer outreach will document contacts with approximately 10,000 nursing facility residents per year when fully implemented across the State.

-Benchmark 5: Number of participants that secure community housing through the Transition Center each year.
+Benchmark 5: Number of participants that secure community housing each year.

 This benchmark intends to measure the effectiveness of housing assistance provided through the demonstration.
-The measure reflects the number of individuals who secure housing with assistance from the Transition Center in a given year.
+The measure reflects the number of individuals who secure housing with assistance from transition coordinators in a given year.
 It is estimated that one-fifth of those that receive housing assistance will successfully secure housing within one year.
 In an effort to measure overall rebalancing through MFP initiatives, individuals who are determined ineligible for MFP after receiving housing assistance will be counted in this benchmark (e.g., if an individual transitioned after less than six months in the institution or if they selected a non-qualified assisted living facility after receiving housing assistance).
-We anticipate that nearly all of the physically disabled transitions will occur with the aid of housing assistance since assisted living and group homes are not an option under the LAH waiver.
-We then anticipate that about 30-40% of the Elderly population will use housing assistance prior to transition with the majority moving to family homes or the smaller ALFs.
-These are our most conservative estimates and our hope is that the success of housing assistance will increase the number of transitions and the projected numbers.
-These numbers also reflect that not every individual who transitions will need or request housing assistance from the transition center.
+These numbers also reflect that not every individual who transitions will need or request housing assistance.